-The project represents the biggest redevelopment of The Courtauld and its galleries since it first moved to its magnificent 18th century, Grade I-listed home in the North Wing of Somerset House in 1989.
+Courtauld Connects – an ambitious, five-year initiative to transform The Courtauld at Somerset House in London – is now complete.
+The project represents the biggest redevelopment of The Courtauld and its galleries since the Institute first moved to its magnificent 18th century home, Grade I-listed Somerset House in the Strand, in 1989.

 Signage and Wayfinding